Mistrz i Malgorzata - Maciej Wojtyszko

 When it was released, this was the strongest screen version of the novel of Mikhail Bulgakov ever made.
 It was the third screen version of The Master and Margarita in the world and the second - after Andrzej Wajda’s television movie Pilatus und Andere - in Poland.

 Some scenes are among the best I’ve ever seen in adaptations of the novel.
-Like the Master’s experiences with Lapshennikova, the secretary of the editorial board that has to decide on the possible publication of his novel, or the scene the mass hypnosis of the staff members of the affiliate of the Commission on Spectacles and Entertainment of the Lighter Type in Vagankovsky Lane and Pilate’s interrogation of Yeshua are just great.
+Like the master’s experiences with Lapshennikova, the secretary of the editorial board that has to decide on the possible publication of his novel, or the scene the mass hypnosis of the staff members of the affiliate of the Commission on Spectacles and Entertainment of the Lighter Type in Vagankovsky Lane and Pilate’s interrogation of Yeshua are just great.

 Wojtyszko’s adaptation of Woland’s show at the Variety Theatre however is of a lesser level, and so is Margarita’s flight on the broom.
 And I missed the scene with Koroviev and Behemoth in the Torgsin currency store.